ehren/ceto/README.md

 The rules for `.` in ceto are that

-- If `x` has a variable definition (in ceto code), the entire expression is treated as a chain of (maybe autoderefed) attribute accesses.
+- If `x` has a variable or parameter definition (in ceto code), the entire expression is treated as a chain of (maybe autoderefed) attribute accesses.

 - Otherwise, if `x` has no variable definition in ceto (even if defined in external C++ code), then the above is equivalent to `x::y::z()` in C++ (and ceto)